"Habemus consilium rusticarum"

 Today the European Parliament approved the political agreement on the MFF reached with the Irish Presidency, thus concluding the negotiations on the EU’s medium-term financial framework until 2020.
 A mandatory review will be undertaken by the Commission before the end of 2016 taking account of the economic situation at that time.
 The actual MFF Regulation and the accompanying inter-institutional agreement including various declarations by the parties will be voted in the Parliament in the early autumn once the Council has adopted the draft MFF regulation.

-The overall MFF ceiling and the allocations by heading as agreed by the European Council in February 2013 were not changed in the final agreement.… Read the rest
+The overall MFF ceiling and the allocations by heading as agreed by the European Council in February 2013 were not changed in the final agreement.
+So the allocation for the CAP Pillars 1 and 2 remain as agreed last February.
+Many commentators have tried to compare the amount of money allocated to the CAP in the next programming period with that in the current period, and various figures have been circulated.… Read the rest

 A triumph for the Irish Presidency – a damp squib for CAP reform